code42/code42cli/README.md

 code42 high-risk-employee bulk add users_to_add.csv
 ```

-Note that `bulk remove` may only require a list of users.
+Note that `bulk remove` only requires a list of users.

 ## Known Issues